ThePrakashTanwar/project/README.md

 # project
 This is My First Git Repository.
 <br>
-Author :- The Prakash Tanwar
+Author :- The Prakash Tanwar (Allen)